erlichg/TVML-Kodi-Addons/README.md

 ##How to use
 Simply run the app.py located in repository root directory and start accepting TVML connection from your apple TV using a TVML client like: TVML Explorer (available in TVOS appstore)

-##Plugins
-You can write plugins (in the plugins directory) which will serve content back to the apple tv.

-Just add a plugin dir with addon.xml, icon and main script.

-The script must have a main function which will be called with 2 parameters: bridge and url

-The script must return a list (may be empty) of Item objects

-The app in turn will translate the list of items into an XML template to be sent to the client TVML app

 ##Kodi plugins
+What I've got working so far are:
+- Exodus
+- KIDSIL
+- Reshet
+- Channel10
+- and more

-Simpley place the unzipped kodi addon under the kodiplugins folder
+Most (simple) addons should work immediately (Simply place the unzipped kodi addon under the kodiplugins folder).

 ###XML templates
 The main page of the app is the main.xml template which shows a grid view of all plugins available.

-One you select a plugin, the plugin will be called with an empty string and all consequent templates will be rendered based on plugin returns.
+Once you select a plugin, the plugin will be called with an empty string and all consequent templates will be rendered based on plugin returns.

 The app will transform the list of items to a template with this logic:
 - If items have title, subtitle, icon and details, it will render the richest template available (list.xml) which shows all these details